Extensions in Jacobian algebras via punctured skein relations: Triangles in the cluster category of type

 \end{proof}

-In \cite{Br} the author finds a representative for all one dimensional $\Ext$ spaces and two linearly independent representatives when $\Ext_H(N,M)$ is of dimension two, plus another extension that is linearly dependent.
-While the middle term is already settled when the dimension of $\Ext_H(N,M)$ is one, there are four possible middle terms for a non-split extension when $\Ext_H(N,M)$ is of dimension two.
+In \cite{Br} the author finds a representative for all one dimensional $\Ext$ spaces and two linearly independent representatives when $\Ext_H(N,M)$ is of dimension two, plus another extension that is linearly dependent with them.

+While the middle term is already settled when the dimension of $\Ext_H(N,M)$ is one, we see that there are four possible middle terms for a non-split extension when $\Ext_H(N,M)$ is of dimension two.
 The extension not mentioned in \cite[Theorem 2.2 (b)]{Br}, appears in Figure \ref{sequence}, Lemma \ref{new-sequences}.

 For the next lemma the following notions are important.
 Let $M,Y$ be indecomposable modules.
-It is known that $H$ is of finite representation type and the Auslander--Reiten quiver $\Gamma(H)$ is a standard component, so a morphism $M \to Y$ is a composition of paths in $\Gamma (H)$.
+It is known that $H$ is of finite representation type and the Auslander--Reiten quiver $\Gamma(H)$ is a standard component, so a morphism $M \to Y$ is a composition of paths in $\Gamma (H)$ modulo mesh relations.

 \begin{lemma} Let $M_i$ and $M_\beta$ be indecomposable $H$-modules such that $\dim_K \Ext_H(M_\beta, M_i) =2$, the middle term in a non-split sequence has to be one of the following, where the middle term summands appear in the Auslander--Reiten quiver in Figure \ref{m-t}. \begin{enumerate} \item[s1)] $Y_1 = A_1 \oplus B_1 \oplus X_3$ (or $Y_1 = A_1 \oplus B_2 \oplus X_3$) \item[s2)] $Y_2 = A_2 \oplus B_2 \oplus X_3$ (or $Y_2 = A_2 \oplus B_1 \oplus X_3$) \item[s3)] $Y_3 = X_1 \oplus X_2$ \item[s4)] $Y_4 = X \oplus X_3$ \end{enumerate} \end{lemma}